Toyota Hilux Pickup Review

 The Toyota Hilux Pickup at a glance

-Beginning production in 1968 and undergoing eight generations of evolving toughness, the vehicle has earnt a reputation for being powerful and durable, inspiring generations of workers and tradespeople to part with their cash.
+The Toyota Hilux is a, or, more precisely, the legendary name of the pick-up truck world.
+Beginning production in 1968 and undergoing eight generations of evolving toughness, the vehicle has earnt a reputation for being the most rugged, powerful, and durable off-roader money can buy.

-The most recent the Hilux has a new engine and a facelift.
-This comes in the form of a robust-looking trim is ideal for those who’ll be doing a lot of off-road driving, with the black fender flares the perfect protection for those hwo might be expecting bumps and grazes to the bodywork such as landscapers, groundworkers, fencers or roofers who may be manoeurering large and heavy pieces of equipment and materials in and out of the van.
+Toyota has rectified this with the non-holds-barred spirit best exemplified by the Hilux itself, with a new engine and revised ‘facelift’.
+This comes in the form of the ‘Invincible’, a streamlined yet imposing trim perhaps aimed at city drivers, and the Invincible X, which features a front grille and black fender flares that wouldn’t look out of place on a monster truck.
+The Invincible X’s more robust-looking trim is ideal for those who’ll be doing a lot of off-road driving, with the black fender flares the perfect protection for those hwo might be expecting bumps and grazes to the bodywork.

 Engines and Spec

-The Toyota Hilux’s engine comes in a range of options.
-Starting with a 2.4-litre diesel manual model that produces around 150bh with options right up to the 2.8-litre automatic diesel, which has a brake horsepower that reaches the 200 mark.
-If you require power for your job, then the 2.8-litre engine could be right up your street, as this version is a third more powerful than the 2.4-litre version.
+The Toyota Hilux’s engine options range from the familiar 2.4-litre diesel manual model (producing around 150bhp), to the 2.8-litre automatic diesel, which has a brake horsepower that reaches the 200 mark.
+It is also important to note that the Invincible is only available with the 2.8-litre engine, a good thing if you like power, as this version is a third more powerful than the 2.4-litre version.

-Compared to rival pickups, it is now dominating the market in terms of big engine power, as rivals such as the Volkswagen Amarok and Mercedes X-Class have been wiped from the market in the UK.
-Eco technology balances the Hilux’s power: WLTP tests show that the 2.4-litre engine can achieve around 31.7mpg with a manual gearbox, and 30.7mpg in automatic.
-Even better is the 2.8-litre engine, which reaches 33.2mpg with a manual, and 30 with an automatic gearbox.
+With eco technology balancing the Hilux’s power, WLTP tests show that the 2.4-litre engine can achieve around 31.7mpg with a manual gearbox, and 30.7mpg in automatic.
+The 2.8-litre engine is better, reaching 33.2mpg with a manual, and 30 with an automatic gearbox.

-Comfortable and spacious, the Hilux comes in Single and Double Cab versions.
-The Double Cab versions of the Hilux are spacious and can fit up to three people relatively comfortably in the back with ample storage areas in and around the front seats too, demonstrating that it works well for a day out on the job, both in terms of passenger transportation and storage.
+For a vehicle with so much toughness and power in equal measure, it is surprising how comfortable the Hilux actually is.
+The Double Cab versions of the Hilux are spacious and can fit up to three people relatively comfortably in the back with ample storage areas in and around the front seats too, proving that it can be both a commercial and family vehicle, Toyota expertly catering for both markets.

-Sound-proofing of the engine that make you sometimes forget you’re in a pick-up, and the quietness of the Hilux’s cruising speed makes it feel more like a SUV than a commercial vehicle.
-There is ample space at the front, so you don’t feel boxed in at all, unlike other pick-up models.
+On that note, it is the ‘dash silencer’ and sound-proofing of the engine that make you sometimes forget you’re in a pick-up, the quietness of the Hilux’s cruising speed makes it feel more like a saloon or SUV.
+This is compounded by the space, especially in the front, and you don’t feel boxed in at all, unlike certain other pick-ups.

 The display features a modern, stylish touchscreen infotainment display with AUX and USB ports, as well as Bluetooth connectivity and a DAB radio.
-Even more helpfully, the Hilux features a reversing camera, which helps immeasurably when parking the 5.3m pick-up on narrow or crowded streets.
+Even more helpfully, the Hilux features a reversing camera, which helps immeasurably when parking the 5.3m pick-up.

 Pros & Cons